gereleth/gereleth.github.io/_posts/2016-3-2-Telstra-Network-Disruptions-Writeup.md

 Then I employed one more trick based on k nearest neighbors classifier.
 I used predictions from 4 selected models as features and fit a knn classifier with 100 distance-weighted neighbors.
 On its own the classifier scored around 0.44, but when blended with my final predictions with ratio 1/3 - 2/3 it dropped my local score and both LB scores by 0.001.
 Not much, but every little bit helps.

+*See [this notebook](https://github.com/gereleth/kaggle-telstra/blob/master/NN%20and%20XGB%20models%20%2B%20my%20blending%20approach.ipynb) for the code of my ensembling approach.*

 ### Workflow: using Sacred and Hyperopt

 In the previous competitions I often found myself overwhelmed by the amount of different models, settings, features I would try out.
 It was hard to keep track of everything and when I looked for a solution I found Sacred.

 [Sacred](https://github.com/IDSIA/sacred) is a tool for organizing, running and logging machine learning experiments.
 It comes with a mongo observer that saves the run's configuration and results to a mongo database.
 I found it very useful especially in conjunction with [Hyperopt](https://github.com/hyperopt/hyperopt) which is a Python library for hyperparameter optimization.

 With these two tools I made practically no manual tuning of any models for this competition.
 I would just define a search space over hyperparameters and an objective function that used a Sacred experiment to calculate CV logloss.
 Then I set it to work overnight, and the next day all configurations and results are just one database query away.

-See a notebook with an example of random forest model tuning [here](https://github.com/gereleth/kaggle-telstra/blob/master/Automatic%20model%20tuning%20with%20Sacred%20and%20Hyperopt.ipynb)
+*I've shared a notebook with [an example of automatic model tuning](https://github.com/gereleth/kaggle-telstra/blob/master/Automatic%20model%20tuning%20with%20Sacred%20and%20Hyperopt.ipynb).*

 ## Conclusions

 I had a lot of fun participating in this competition.
 The small dataset size allowed for quick experimentation and trying a lot of things.
 I got some experience using the neural net models.
 I added Sacred and Hyperopt to my toolbox.
 I combed the solution sharing thread for feature engineering ideas that never even occured to me before (hopefully they will next time).
 I even wrote and shared a lengthy report =).

 Thanks to Kaggle and Telstra for organizing this competition, congratulations to the winners and cheers to all participants!